Leave Figma bros alone

 But is that Config’s fault?
 I doubt it.

 So leave Figma bros alone.
 Let them have fun.
-It’ll all return to normal this week.
+It'll get back to normal this week.